Buying property in Madrid?

 How will new infrastructure projects affect property prices in Madrid over 5 years?

-The top three major infrastructure projects expected to impact property prices in Madrid over the next 5 years are the Metro Line 11 extension (Plaza Eliptica to Conde de Casal), the Cercanias modernization and station upgrade program, and the early phases of Madrid Nuevo Norte development.
+The three infrastructure projects with the clearest potential impact on Madrid property prices over the next five years are the Metro Line 11 extension between Plaza Eliptica and Conde de Casal (671 million euros in committed investment), the Cercanias Madrid modernisation and station upgrade programme, and the gradual progression of Madrid Nuevo Norte.

 How will population growth and other factors impact property values in Madrid in 5 years?